-Holidays and travel with OSA
+Holidays and travel if you have OSA

 If you have OSA and use a CPAP machine, travelling can take a bit more planning.